jroesch/jroesch.github.io/_posts/2013-06-24-Scala-for-Rubyists-Part-One.markdown

 title: Scala for Rubyists (Part One)
 ---
 ## Why should you care about Scala?
 You should be interested in Scala because it has properties that make an it attractive tool for doing development.
-Having worked in a few different contexts: academia, a startup, a more company, and open source.
+Having worked in a few different contexts: academia, a startup, a more established company, and in open source.
 I've found the language to be one of the first tools I reach for.
 There are a few reasons for this, Scala is:

 - concise
 - scalable (wrt to the language and its abstractions)